 This includes the strength of the quadriceps muscle group and also the size of the quadriceps.
 This is a reflection of the muscle’s physiological cross-sectional area (PSCA) which is directly proportional to maximum isometric strength.
 The size of the muscle is measured relative to the unaffected side.
 The neuromuscular control can also be measured with exercises including single-leg squats and even single-leg hop tests!

-Patients will also be taught how to co-contract their quadriceps and hamstrings together to facilitate controlled and stable movement of the knee during exercise.
+Patients will also be taught how to co-contract their quadriceps and hamstrings together.
+This will facilitate controlled and stable movement of the knee during exercise.

 It is also important for the physiotherapist to assess the adjacent joints to the knee to determine whether weakness or instability of those joints may have contributed to the ACL injury.
-Strength to these areas is also recommended.
+Strengthening these areas is important.

 Second phase: Includes running, agility and landing mechanics

 This is an important phase where specific measurements such as distance and control are recorded for exercises that include single and double leg hop tests, lateral hop tests and the ability to absorb forces.
 This is more so looking at landing from a height- Such as a landing off a box.
 In this phase, patients begin to incorporate more functional movements into their rehab and will also improve their biomechanics of movement.
 As well as this, we also look to regain some cardiovascular fitness and begin to prepare the individuals to return to sport

 Third Phase: Primarily focused on the return to sport criteria